Encoding Tactile Stimuli for Braille Recognition with Organoids

 Neuromorphic tactile sensors and cerebral organoids both communicate through spikes.
-The original spike data captured by sensors inherently contains rich spatiotemporal information, reflecting subtle changes in tactile stimuli such as contact location, intensity, and dynamics.
-Although these spikes are converted into electrical pulses for stimulation, the encoding ensures that these essential spatiotemporal characteristics are largely preserved.
+Although these spikes are converted into electrical pulses for stimulation, the encoding is designed to retain key spatiotemporal cues while reparameterizing sensor spikes into a stimulation space supported by the hardware interface.
 Future work should investigate how the organoid networks interpret and transform these encoded spike patterns to engage their internal neural circuitry, potentially uncovering deeper insights into the organoids' intrinsic neural processing capabilities~\cite{osaki2024complex} Moreover, spike-derived stimulation could be further developed to facilitate clear channel-to-channel mapping, targeted neural activation, and biologically realistic starting points for adaptive, closed-loop bio-hybrid systems that exhibit learning and plasticity~\cite{ades2024biohybrid, habibollahi2023critical}.

 In addition to spike-driven encoding, the present encoder uses a fixed 2 × 4 grid tuned to the Braille trajectory.
 Future work should explore varying the grid geometry, feature selection, and parameter quantisation to better understand how each factor influences classification accuracy, robustness, and energy efficiency.
 A wider task set including static indentation, texture tracking and edge orientation detection could test whether specific input statistics preferentially engage organoid circuitry or even induce experience-dependent plasticity~\cite{robbins2024goal}.